-The rooms at this hotel are tiny.
+The rooms at the Doubletree Istanbul Old Town are tiny.
 In a room this small, they shouldn’t have cramped in a long desk spanning the length of one bed.
 I also don’t understand the strange black mirrors (?) on the walls.
 You can’t see your reflection and they don’t make the room bigger, so what’s the point?
 I know what you’re thinking – there was a tv, but these blocks weren’t it.

 I think the hotel was going for an edgy and modern look, but that kind of fell flat.
 The bathroom amenities were a strange combination of some obscure brand and a Neutrogena body wash.
 It made me think they ran out of body wash and then raided the $1 bins at Target for replacements.

 When I walked into the room, I immediately headed for the window.
 Turns out we had a view of the noisy alley next to the building.
 By noisy, I mean there was loud construction noise at random times of the day, including at that moment.
 The hotel was completely sold out and unable to move us to a less noisy room.

 Hilton HHonors Gold members (and those booking a package) get daily breakfast at the Oldtown Restaurant inside the hotel.
 You walk in, give your room number to the attendant, and are promptly seated.
 If you’re a Gold member, you present the vouchers that are handed to you at check-in.

 The waiters at the restaurant work very hard to take care of all the guests at breakfast.
 They make sure drinks are refilled and check on you constantly.
 It can get crowded at breakfast, but we never had to wait for a table.